Dungeons & Dragons Starter Set: Stranger Things Dungeons & Dragons Roleplaying Game Starter Set

 Stranger Things Dungeons & Dragons Roleplaying Game Starter Set was released on May 1, 2019.
 This box set includes a Stranger Things themed adventure (Hunt for the Thessalhydra) that was seen in the first season of the Netflix show and pre-generated character sheets inspired by the D&D characters of the characters in the show.
 It also includes a set of dice and two exclusive miniatures of the Demogorgon (one painted and one unpainted).
 Tabletop Gaming reported that "the box itself is modelled on the RPG’s iconic ‘Red Box’ released in the early 1980s, and comes with the impression of hours of love in the form of readymade scuffs, creases and tears".

+A new boxed set, titled Stranger Things: Welcome to the Hellfire Club, is scheduled for release in October 2025.
+It will feature four adventure modules with each module corresponding to a single season of Stranger Things along with five pre-generated character sheets "across three levels of play", tokens for characters and monsters, cards for magic items, monsters, and spells, and various handouts.

 Dungeons & Dragons Essentials Kit

 In May 2019, the Dungeons & Dragons Essentials Kit was announced during D&D Live 2019: The Descent on a Twitch live stream by Wizards of the Coast and was released on September 3, 2019.
 It contains a 64-page rulebook with new rules on creating characters, a new adventure titled Dragon of Icespire Peak, dice, character sheets, and 81 cards describing game mechanics.

 The Essentials Kit also includes a code that unlocks the Essentials Kit Bundle on D&D Beyond at no extra cost.
 This bundle consists of the included Dragon of Icespire Peak adventure (level 1–6), as well as 3 digital-only supplementary adventures written by Wizards of the Coast: Storm Lord's Wrath (level 7–9), Sleeping Dragon’s Wake (level 9–11), and Divine Contention (level 11–13).
-The product also includes a 50% off code for the Player's Handbook on D&D Beyond.
+The product also includes a 50% off code for the Player's Handbook (2014) on D&D Beyond.
 Brandin Tyrrel, for IGN, reported that the adventure location is the same as the first 5th Edition Starter Set; as a result, "both adventures can be played together".

 Cameron Kunzelman, for Paste, wrote "if you’re getting your feet wet with D&D in 2019, then this is where you’d want to do that".
 Charlie Hall, for Polygon, wrote that the "retail product itself provides an excellent value".
 He highlighted the adventure's "diversity of environments and enemies on offer" and the "dynamic addition" of new two player sidekick rules.
 Hall was disappointed in the quality level of the cardboard components where he thought the DM screen was "flimsy" and the cards "a bit sloppy.
 Once separated from their sheets, the edges are rough and uneven.
 They’ve even too big to sleeve, and need to be trimmed down to fit".